EmanWiens/Least_Squares_Regression/README.md

  <br />

 ### Ridge Regression
 The next step would be to turn this into Ridge regression!
-Ridge regression adds a weight to each datapoint and attempts to minimize the mean squared error by putting different weights on different data points.
-The goal of this strategy is to attempt to mitigate the effect of outliers by giving them a lower weight.
+The goal of this strategy is to attempt to mitigate the effect of outliers by adjusting the way that the regression is calculated.
 See https://towardsdatascience.com/ridge-and-lasso-regression-a-complete-guide-with-python-scikit-learn-e20e34bcbf0b for more information.